thirusk86/nixos-auto-update/README.md

 }
 ```
 ### Enable the service
-systemctl --user enable nixos-auto-update.service
+systemctl enable nixos-auto-update.service

 ### Start the service
-systemctl --user start nixos-auto-update.service
+systemctl start nixos-auto-update.service

-### Restart
+### Restart the service

-The service can be restarted with `systemctl --user restart nixos-auto-update` or by rebooting the machine.
+The service can be restarted with `systemctl restart nixos-auto-update` or by rebooting the machine.